 After Watson’s achievement, NLP and associated AI technologies entered the consumer realm with great enthusiasm.
 Any business that wishes to stay ahead of its competitors in investing in AI and NLP technologies.
 A great example of NLP and AI applications are chatbots which can answer routine queries, help in ticketing, and offer faster issue resolutions.
 Businesses are even using NLP for recruitment in their business model for better employee retainment and asset assignment.

-There are different models in speech recognition be divided into an acoustic model and a language model.
+There are different models in speech recognition.
+These can be divided into acoustic models and language models.
 The acoustic model is responsible for turning sound signals into a phonetic representation.
 The language model is responsible for housing grammar and sentence structure.
 These models work wonderfully well with problematic machine learning models for visible improvement.
 Hidden Markov models have been refined with advances for automatic speech recognition over a few decades and are considered the traditional ASR solution.

-NLP is used to train ASR through 2 mechanisms.
-The first and more straightforward are called Human “Tuning,” The second, much more advanced variant is called “Active Learning.”
+NLP is used to train ASR through two mechanisms.
+The first and more straightforward is called Human “Tuning”.
+The second, much more advanced variant is called “Active Learning”.

 Human Tuning is a simple way of performing ASR training.
 It involves human programmers going through the logs of the different conversations of a given ASR software interface and searching at the typically used phrases that it needed to listen to, however, which it does not have in its pre-programmed vocabulary.
 Those phrases are then introduced to the software program to increase its comprehension of speech.

 Active learning is a lot more sophisticated version of ASR and is explicitly being tried with NLP versions of speech recognition technology.
 With active learning, the software itself is programmed to autonomously research, preserve and undertake new words, therefore constantly evolving its vocabulary as it’s exposed to new methods of talking and saying things.